ozeriyarin/ozeriyarin/README.md

 👉 https://github.com/Yarin-small-projects

 ### 🔹 AR-Smart-Navigation-Campus
-A kotlin application for AR navigation
+A kotlin application for AR navigation.
 👉 https://github.com/AR-Smart-Navigation-Campus

  # 🚀 What I'm Currently Working On